Atlas2k/ml-system-identification/README.md

 ### "Autoencoder Torch"/"Complex Plane"/AE.ipynb

+This is an autoencoder implementation that consists of an autoencoder stage and a fully connected layer stage.
+Firstly, the autoencoder down samples images to a 64 element vector of values.
+Using said vector the autoencoder then attempts to reconstruct the original images.
+The 64 element vector should now contain important information about the original image, and is then fed into a fully connected network with an output of the 6 target parameters.

 #### Inputs and Outputs

 This implementation takes in two datasets "DS.mat" and "labels.mat".
 "DS.mat" contains a tensor of 2D matrices that represent "images" of the s-plane data of our ladder network circuit.
 Each image is 200 by 200 pixels in size and has 2 channels.
-The first channel is the magnitude and the second channel represents the phase of the system. "labels.mat" contains a 2D matrix of 6 parameters by the number of samples we have.
+The first channel is the magnitude and the second channel represents the phase of the system. "labels.mat" is a 3D matrix containing vectors of 6 parameters.

 The model outputs 6 parameters that each represent a component in the ladder network.